telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 | `/` | `x002f` | `x002fxffff<entityId>xffff<entityType>[xffffdistance]` |
 | `/<svcPath>` | `x002fxffff<svcPath>[xffffdistance]` | `x002fxffff<svcPath>xffff<entityId>xffff<entityType>[xffffdistance]` |

-Please observe the concatenation of entity ID and type is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules, see the [Configuration](#section2.1) section for more details) within the Flume event.
+Please observe the concatenation of entity ID and type is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules, see the [Configuration](#section2.1) section for more details) within the `NGSIEvent`.

 [Top](#top)